 Slowdive – “Slowdive”

 2017 is experiencing a shoegaze revival, with both Ride and Slowdive releasing their first albums since the 1990s.
 Slowdive is first off the block, with their first album in twenty-two years the self-titled Slowdive, appropriately titled I guess because they were worried people might have forgotten about them.
 They needn’t have worried because the album is a great comeback and sits nicely alongside their classic work.
-Tracks such as “Star Roving” and “Sugar For The Pill” retain that dreamy distorted shoegaze sound that Slowdive are renowned for, while songs such as “Go Get It” combine the atmospheric prog rock of Pink Floyd with heavy ear-shattering guitar.
+Tracks such as “Star Roving” and “Sugar For The Pill” retain that dreamy distorted shoegaze sound that Slowdive are renowned for, while songs such as “Go Get It”combines the atmospheric prog rock of Pink Floyd with the heavy ear-shattering guitar.
 The album is short with just eight songs, but the fact they managed to even record an album after so long suggests this comeback will continue for some time yet.
 Here is hoping anyway.